GOLDEN RULE PRESENTATIONS and WORKSHOPS FOR YOUTH

-Through self-directed explorations in art, music, rap and drama skits, teenage youth explore ways of embodying the core values of "The Golden Rule" (ethic of reciprocity) of 13 of the world's great religions.
-Do unto others as you would have them do to you... propels the viewer on a journey of discovery, giving life to what many consider to be the most consistent moral teaching throughout history.
-The Golden Rule can be found in many religions, ethical systems, indigenous cultures and secular philosophies.
+Through self-directed explorations in art, music, rap and drama skits, teens explore ways of embodying the core values of "The Golden Rule" (ethic of reciprocity).
+"Treat others as YOU would like to be treated ..." propels the viewer on a journey of discovery, giving life to what many consider to be the most consistent moral teaching throughout history.
+The Golden Rule , in and of itself is not religious in nature.
+It can be found in many ethical systems, indigenous cultures and secular philosophies around the globe in addition to many faith traditions.

 A poster version of The Golden Rule (developed at Scarboro Missions) hangs in the Vatican and the United Nations and is currently a world best seller.

 The staff and I participated in a half day session with Golden Rule and found just what we needed.
 The facilitators took us through a workshop that was original, engaging, transformational and most importantly - fun.
-We are looking forward to our next sessions that will involve all 100 of our youth."
+We are looking forward to our next sessions that will involve all 100 participants."

 David Blackmore, Project Director UforChange: